-Manager Stewardship policy РІМСО PIMCO's stewardship activities are incorporated into its investment process as part of its approach to ESG integration.
+Manager Stewardship policy PIMCO PIMCO's stewardship activities are incorporated into its investment process as part of its approach to ESG integration.
 PIMCO defines "stewardship" as the consistent consideration of material ESG factors into its investment research process to aim to enhance its clients' risk-adjusted returns.
 Material ESG factors may include but are not limited to: climate change risks; biodiversity; social inequality; human rights; shifting consumer preferences; regulatory risks; and, talent management or misconduct at an issuer.
 PIMCO believes that incorporate these factors should be part of a robust investment process.
 They recognise that ESG factors are increasingly essential inputs when evaluating long-term investment opportunities and risks for all asset classes, in public as well as private markets.
+M&G For all investments, M&G takes into consideration ESG factors that have the potential to have a material financial impact.
+M&G believes that consideration of the implications for society and the environment are part of investment stewardship and are in line with their fiduciary duties to their investors.
+M&G take a long-term approach, bearing in mind the time horizon of their clients, the urgency of individual ESG issues and delivery of their own priorities and commitments.
+As part of that approach, M&G identify ESG themes and risk factors and incorporate them into their general investment and risk management processes.
+They are active investors and believe in stock selection, engagement and voting (where relevant) over firm exclusions.
+Their aim is to invest in the solution, not the problem, therefore as a responsible investor they seek to support companies transitioning towards the creation of a more sustainable economy.
+If an investment, either by the nature of its business or by the nature of the investee company's activities or behaviours, breaches our core values, we will assess the investment under our exclusion process.
+Where we believe engagement and voting has been or will be ineffective in influencing positive change, we may exclude the company from our clients' portfolios.

-In addition, we held funds with the following investment managers, but either there was no direct exposure to public market equities held physically, the proportion of public market equities held was very low (less than 5% of the Scheme's assets) and/or the holding period was very short, and we therefore focus less on these investment managers' voting and engagement activities:
+In addition, we held funds with the following investment managers, but either there was no direct exposure to public market equities held physically, the proportion of public market equities held was very low (less than 5% of the mandate in question) and/or the holding period was very short, and we therefore focus less on these investment managers' voting and engagement activities:

-Liability driven investment funds Cash funds Credit funds Exchange-traded funds (ETFs) Insight JP Morgan GoldenTree Lyxor Global Income LGIM Wellington iShares FTSE 100 iShares EMD
+Cash funds Credit funds Exchange-traded funds (ETFs)

+JP Morgan GoldenTree Lyxor Global Income

+LGIM Wellington iShares

+LGIM

+JP Morgan JP Morgan GoldenTree LGIM Wellington